CEgolf.com

 The Key To Playing Better Golf

-You, as a golfer, need to know that golf swing thoughts, or golf swing mechanics, should primarily be used for the purpose of learning a new motion (developing motor memory), or refining a motion that needs improving.
+Golf swing thoughts, or golf swing mechanics, should primarily be used for the purpose of learning a new motion (developing motor memory), or refining a motion that needs improving.
 This training should only take place on the range or when swinging around the house or office—definitely not while playing golf!

 I would like to end this page with an excerpt from the October, 1997 issue of Golf Digest in which a 1987 interview with Ben Hogan was reprinted.
 The interviewer was Nick Seitz.